marinov98/MarinMacs/README.md

 - **NOTE:** in order to for brew install {package name} make sure your mac has brew installed

 ## Contents of this Repo:
-- [**MyChecklist.md**](https://github.com/marinov98/My_Emacs-Detailed_Guide/blob/master/MyChecklist.md) : General things to have installed when I either get a new machine or switch to a new distro (You DO NOT NEED to view this file)
 - **emacs_config** folder : Contains my [init](https://github.com/marinov98/My_Emacs-Detailed_Guide/blob/master/emacs_config/marinit.org) file as well as a [manual](https://github.com/marinov98/My_Emacs-Detailed_Guide/blob/master/emacs_config/README.md) that lists all the packages that have been installed and their purpose.
 - **DO NOT** go to the emacs_config folder before reading the contents below: